bhargavdeshpande/GitHub_Notification_Bot/WORKSHEET.md

 ## Sprint 3

-Sprint 3 focuses on completing the tasks that were incomplete in sprint 1 and 2.
+Sprint 3 focuses on cthe use case "Enable or Disable Notification".
 Also final design of the bot will be specified.

 | Deliverable       | Item/Status                           | Issues/ Tasks  |
 | ------------------| --------------------------------------| ---------------|